VanOvermeire/sam-template-creator/README.md

 +++ Setup an integration test!
 +++ Good unit test coverage
 +++ Add other languages, via strategy
++++ better extraction of variables/events/...

 ++ Add gif demonstrating capabilities
-++ Ask questions: see you call dynamo, add to template? generate outputs? deploy template?
+++ Ask questions: see you call dynamo, add to template? generate outputs? deploy template? -> probably first read and then ask questions before passing info to writer
 ++ Complete readme
 ++ Output some additional guidance, depending on what was added (events, env vars, etc.)